djrarky/huawei-hg612-telegraf/README.md

-# Overview

-DSL Stats to Influx DB is a Python service to login (via Telnet) to the Huawei Echolife HG612 Modem, retrieve connection information and post it to Influx DB.
-This means you have historical in-depth insight into your connection with the ability to use something such as Grafana to display the data in a visually pleasing manner.
+# Telegraf Importer for the Huawei HG612 modem

 **Note:** For this to work you will need a HG612 modem with unlocked firmware to allow Telnet access. **This is done at your own risk.**
+See: https://kitz.co.uk/routers/hg612unlock.htm for flashing instructions and firmware

 ## Stats collected: